How is Australia’s advertising self-regulation system funded?

-The control of information between the AASC, the ASB and the contract accountants is governed by strict confidentiality deeds.
+The control of information between the AASC, Ad Standards and the contract accountants is governed by strict confidentiality deeds.
 As part of the remittance information, AASC obtains information from media buyers about the advertisers who are paying the levy, not about how much is paid.
 The information about who pays the levy allows for the accurate recognition of those responsible advertisers who financially support the system and assists in following up other advertisers to obtain similar support.

 Why should advertisers pay the self-regulation levy?

 As an advertiser, support of the self-regulation system through the payment of a levy is critical to ensure Ad Standards can continue to administer a national system of advertising self-regulation.

 Advertisers, advertising agencies, media proprietors and media agencies know that there is no government intervention in the self-regulation system and to maintain this position it is necessary to have adequate support from the very industry the system has been established to serve.
 This includes having sufficient financial support to allow for the independent adjudication of complaints in a transparent, fair and balanced manner that has the confidence of the community, advertisers and Government.

 Ad Standards exists so that the community, industry and government have confidence in, and respect for the advertising self regulatory system and that they are assured that the general standards of advertising are in line with community values.